AshishDayal7/campus_connect/README.md

 <h1> CampusConnect </h1>
 CampusConnect is a dynamic platform designed to streamline college campus placement activities.
-The website serves as a centralized hub for students, faculty, and recruiters to manage, track, and enhance placement-related interactions.
+The website serves as a centralized hub for students, faculty, and recruiters to manage, track, and enhance placement-related interactions and many more activities.

 <h3> Features </h3>
 Student Profiles: Create and manage student placement profiles with academic and personal details.